PGC Logo Learning from Rocks & Mines

 Expert Classroom Workshop - The Geology & Iron Deposits of Southern Africa

-This workshop, which was held in Johanensburg, was led by internationally renowned expert Professor Nic Beukes of the University of Johannesburg, and included coverage of the following topics (as known and applicable in April 2010):
+This workshop, which was held in Johannesburg as the first event of the Iron 2010 International Study Tour, was led by internationally renowned expert Professor Nic Beukes of the University of Johannesburg, and included coverage of the following topics (as known and applicable in April 2010):

 • An overview of the geological and tectonic framework of iron ore mineralisation in Southern Africa, and geological controls and distribution of significant iron deposits within the same region.